The Law in Plain English -

 Aggravated Assault: F.S.
 784.021

 Need help?
-Read more about Aggravated Assault Defense Attorney Jason Cromey, Esq.
+Read more about Pensacola Aggravated Assault Attorney Jason Cromey, Esq.

 Aggravated Assault is defined in Florida Statute § 784.021.
 In order to prove the crime of aggravated assault the state must prove the following elements of the crime: